hadiuzzaman524/Weekly-Expense-List/README.md

 # Weekly Expense List

 With the help of this application, you can easily predict your daily and weekly expenses.
 This application will show you a weekly expenses chart, to accept that you need to enter data when you can spend.
-For building this application I need help from the Maximum Charades Flutter development tutorial.
+For building this application I need help from the Maximilian Schwarzmüller's Flutter development tutorial.

 # Screenshot 1: